KivutiBrian/Sign-up-form/README.md

 To get started you need the following

 ```
+Python installed on your local machine
 PostgresSQL installed on your local machine

 Flask
 Flask-SQLAlchemy
 Psycopg2
 ```

-### Installing
+### Creating an environment

 You need a virtual environment to manage the dependancies

-Open your terminal and cd to the project folder.
+Open your terminal/cmd and cd to the project folder.
 In that that folder create a virtual environment called `env`

 #windows